MehreenSiraj/MehreenSiraj/README.md

 ---

-<p align="center">✨ I’m passionate about combining wet-lab expertise with computational methods to solve real biological problems.
-Let’s collaborate! ✨</p>
+<p align="center">✨I’m passionate about dry-lab research, using computational methods and AI in life sciences to tackle real-world biological challenges.
+Let’s collaborate!✨</p>